Shrimp Scampi Greek Pasta

 - Easy Instant Pot Bang Bang Shrimp Pasta

 - 1 pound dried pasta (I used linguini)

 - 2/3 cup heavy cream

 - 3-4 handfuls baby spinach

 - 1 cup crumbled feta cheese

 - Cook the shrimp for one minute, then add the wine and cream.
 Toss and cook another minute, then add olives and tomatoes.
-Simmer another minute or two.
+Simmer another 1-2 minutes.

 - Finally, mix in the strained pasta and spinach leaves.
 Remove the skillet from the heat once the spinach wilts.
 Salt and pepper to taste.
 (Season carefully, the olives and feta add a lot of salt.)
 Divide onto plates and top with feta cheese.

 Making this recipe?
 Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!